ChemRisk: Pacific Gas & Electric chromium-6 pollution

 In 1996 Paustenbach and Steven Patierno were co-authors of a highly-influential article arguing that chromium 6 is not genotoxic.
 "One of PG&E's key experts was Steven Patierno, a former professor of pharmacology at the George Washington University School of Medicine and Health Sciences who had conducted numerous studies on the metal.
 Patierno, now the deputy director of the Duke Cancer Institute, has been an expert defense witness in seven chromium lawsuits.
 He hasn't wavered in his view that drinking low doses of chromium (VI) does not cause cancer."

 In 2006 JOEM undertook a six-month internal review of the 1997 retraction.
 By the time JOEM undertook their investigation, Zhang had already died but the second author agreed the paper should be retracted when JOEM.
-According to an 2005 article by Peter Waldman in The Wall Street Journal, ChemRisk had authored the article as consultants for PG&E who were "being sued for alleged chromium pollution."
+According to a 2005 article by Peter Waldman in The Wall Street Journal, ChemRisk had authored the article as consultants for PG&E who were "being sued for alleged chromium pollution."

 In 2005, The Wall Street Journal reported on the influential role ChemRisk had played in changing the narrative about chromium by authoring the article as consultants for PG&E. In addition to ChemRisk, Paustenbach later worked with Exponent; Paustenbach and ChemRisk have "drawn the scrutiny of investigative journalists."

 Since 1995 he Environmental Protection Agency and California's EPA concluded that drinking chromium causes cancer but they faced powerful opposition from the chemical industry in making its ruling official.
 Since 1995 John Morgan who works for the California Department of Public Health, has worked to debunk allegations that chromium pollution caused a cluster of cancer cluster in the Hinkley area.
 In 2013 the Center for Public Integrity (CPI) found glaring weaknesses in Morgan's analysis that challenge the validity of his findings.
 "In his first study, he dismisses what others see as a genuine cancer cluster in Hinkley.
 In his latest analysis, he excludes people who were exposed to the worst contamination."
 The year long investigation by CPI, Toxic Clout, produced in partnership with the PBS NewsHour, "unmasked the deep, sometimes hidden, connections entangling the chemical industry, scientists and regulators, revealing the industry's sway and the public's peril."

 In 2013 California Environmental Protection Agency finally ruled that "drinking hexavalent chromium, the rust inhibitor that PG&E dumped in Hinkley, can cause cancer."